-Term Definition NEMDE National Electricity Market Dispatch Engine, used in the central dispatch process NER National Electricity Rules NSP Network Service Provider RHS Right Hand Side (of a constraint equation) RTU Remote Terminal Equipment SCADA Supervisory Control and Data Acquisition Semi-dispatch cap The Dispatch Target for a semi-scheduled generating unit when its semi-dispatch cap flag is set to 'TRUE' Semi-dispatch cap flag A flag in a dispatch instruction indicating whether the relevant interval is a semi- dispatch interval .
-UIGF Unconstrained intermittent generation forecast
+Term Definition EMMS Electricity Market Management System FCAS Frequency Control Ancillary Service Conformance flag Part of a dispatch instruction for a unit in an Aggregate that indicates whether aggregated or individual dispatch conformance is required Hybrid system A generating system or integrated resource system located behind a connection point which comprises units with different electricity production technologies.
+Individual dispatch conformance A requirement for a unit in an Aggregate to conform with its dispatch instructions .
+LHS Left Hand Side (of a constraint equation) Local Limit For an intermittent generating unit , the lower of its plant availability and all technical limits on the capacity of its connection assets to export energy, in accordance with its energy conversion model .
+MPC Market Price Cap NEMDE National Electricity Market Dispatch Engine, used in the central dispatch process NER National Electricity Rules NSP Network Service Provider RHS Right Hand Side (of a constraint equation) RTU Remote Terminal Equipment SCADA Supervisory Control and Data Acquisition Semi-dispatch cap The Dispatch Target for a semi-scheduled generating unit when its semi-dispatch cap flag is set to 'TRUE' Semi-dispatch cap flag A flag in a dispatch instruction indicating whether the relevant interval is a semi- dispatch interval .
+Target Aggregate An Aggregate that includes one or more scheduled generating units UIGF Unconstrained intermittent generation forecast VRE Variable Renewable Energy generator